-Marilyn is a second-year veterinary student who
+Marilyn is a third year veterinary student with a passion for

 attended Texas A&M University for her undergraduate education.

-honors distinctions including University Scholar, Foundation
+several honors distinctions including University Scholar,

-Scholar, and Honors Fellows Thesis Scholar.
+Foundation Scholar, and Honors Fellows Thesis Scholar.

 Between undergraduate work and veterinary school, Marilyn spent

 time working and traveling the country.
 She resided for several

 years in New York City where she worked in finance as a junior

 trader at a hedge fund.
 She also operated a boutique in-home pet